 Mimic Method Review: a game changer for pronunciation?

-So those were Russian, German, Italian, French, Spanish and Portuguese.
+The courses I tested were Russian, German, Italian, French, Spanish and Portuguese.
 I speak all of these languages to a minimum of intermediate level (so B1/B2 according to the European Common Framework of Languages).

-HOW DOES IT WORK?
+HOW DOES THE MIMIC METHOD WORK?

-Idahosa Ness, the creator of the Mimic Method, gives a webinar overview of the elemental sounds of each language plus a description of how to distinguish the various new sounds from the closely related sounds in English, as well as, how to make those sounds in your mouth.
+He also describes how to distinguish the various new sounds from the closely related sounds in English, as well as, how to make those sounds in your mouth.

 Idahosa uses the IPA representation of the mouth to show you how and where the sounds are made.

 Each module includes video lessons (inc. Q&A), audio drills and homework assignments (which I skipped).
 Moreover, there is a resources page, which includes a 500 word frequency list, phoneme index and an elemental sounds checklist.